serialphotog/winbuntu/README.md

 # Current Issues

 The only issues I am aware of thus far are with trying to run certain Linux GUIs, specifically the big desktop environments (like XFCE and Gnome).
-The problem is the lake of D-bus.
+The problem is the lack of D-bus.
 So far I have not been able to find a successful way to run a D-bus dameon between the Linux system and the X server.